Skip to main content

 The below guidance should simplify completing your double major petition.

-All steps need to be followed before submission
+All steps need to be followed before submitting your double major at the link below

 Please contact us if you have questions.